April 27

 Here's a 30 second video from Vollrath, maker of portable commercial induction cooktops, that gives the high points about how induction works:

-A portable induction cooktop (PIC) is great for when you need an extra burner, such as for holiday get-togethers and parties.
-If you're serving a brunch, you can have an omelet station right at the table, with the only safety hazard the cord!
+A portable induction cooktop ("PIC") is great for when you need an extra burner: holiday get-togethers, parties, brunches, for canning and brewing, or any big cooking project.
+If you're entertaining, you can have a completely safe omelet station or warming burner right at the table.

 You can take them camping, use them in an RV or boat kitchen, and send your kid off to college with one for his dorm.

-Also, because they don't generate a lot of heat, they're great for cooking on hot summer days when you don't want to heat up your kitchen any more than necessary.
+Because they don't generate a lot of heat, they're great for cooking on hot summer days when you don't want to heat up your kitchen any more than necessary, or take it outside if you don't want to cook in the kitchen.

-Finally, if you want to try out induction before buying a full-sized cooktop or range, a portable can be a cheap way to do that (most of the commercial burners reviewed here are not the way to do that because they're expensive, but they'll give you a much better idea of how a full-sized unit works).
+If you want to try out induction before buying a full-sized cooktop or range, a portable can be a way to do that (most of the commercial burners reviewed here are not the way to do that because they're expensive, but they'll give you a better idea of how a full-sized unit works).

-A portable induction cooktop is great for entertaining, brunches, big cooking projects, small spaces, hot days, anytime you need an extra burner, and more.
+A portable induction cooktop is great for entertaining, brunches, big cooking projects, small spaces, hot days, anytime you need an extra burner, cabins, boats, RVs, dorms, and more.

 back to top